 SUGGESTED DRIVER DONATION: $2

-TRAILHEAD NAME: Toothaker Trailhead at West Rodeo Drive TRAILS: Rainbow Valley, Dysart, Coldwater, Butterfield
+TRAILHEAD NAME: Toothaker Trailhead at West Rodeo Drive TRAILS: Toothaker, Dysart, Butterfield

 FEES AND FACILITIES: Restrooms are at the trailhead.
 Park fee is $7.00 per car.